702ado/README.md/README.md

 What I am:

-- Comptia A+, Sec+, Net+, Linux Essentials, AWS cloud practitioner, and ITIL certified
+- Comptia A+, Sec+, Net+, Linux Essentials, AWS cloud practitioner, ITIL, and Project+ Certified
-- Aiming for CCNA, Pentest+, Project+, CISSP, and PMP
+- Aiming for CCNA, Pentest+, CISSP, and PMP

 [![My Skills](https://skillicons.dev/icons?i=linux,aws,discord,python,js)](https://skillicons.dev)

 =========================
-- University Student (Undergrad for Network Engineering and Security)
+- Uni Student 'bout to graduate
 - War Thunder enthusiast
 - Call of War casual
-- Probably listening to music from Carpenter Brut, Casey Edwards, and Duran Duran
+- Probably listening to music from Duran Duran, Kenny Loggins, and some other artists
-- About to bald because of studying alone.
+- About to bald because of studying alone
-- Winter Class of 2024 here I come

 =========================
 </div>